Why children's books ?

 to be shared and enjoyed for a long time.

-My books will bring smiles and warmth to those
+I hope my books will bring smiles and warmth to those

-learning moments and enjoyment for children from
+and enjoyment for children from three to

-three to one hundred and three!
+one hundred and three!

 My background is in manufacturing.
 For